learn-co-curriculum/playlister-sinatra/README.md

 The value attribute should be set to the genre id.

-The name attribute should be set to set to `genres[]` because we're dealing with a collection of attributes.
+The name attribute should be set to `genres[]` because we're dealing with a collection of attributes.
 This will make the params hash look like this:

 ```ruby
 params = {